1993 SEA Games

-The 1993 Southeast Asian Games, officially known as the 17th Southeast Asian Games were held in Singapore from 12 to 19 June 1993 with 29 sports in 440 events featured in this edition.
-This was the third time Singapore hosted the games after 1983 and 1973 competition.
-It was opened by President Wee Kim Wee.
-The Games featured 29 sports in 440 events.
-The final medal tally was led by Indonesia.
+The 1993 Southeast Asian Games, officially known as the 17th Southeast Asian Games, were a multi-sport event held in Singapore from 12 to 20 June 1993 with 29 sports featured in this edition.
+The games were opened by Wee Kim Wee, the President of Singapore.
+This was the third time Singapore hosted the games, after 1983 and 1973 competition.
+The final medal tally was led by Indonesia, followed by Thailand, the Philippines and host Singapore.

+Development and preparation

+An organizing committee for the Games was formed with Yeo Ning Hong as the president.